hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 ## Visualizing overlaps of sets using Venn diagrams

-Let's start by exploring how to create a Venn diagram in figure 4H.
+Let's start by exploring how to create the Venn diagram in figure 4H.

 <Image of Venn diagrams from figure>